 No new resources or new expenditures are anticipated with the implementation of the new program.
-The proposed degree re-packages an existing concentration, and we will not need additional resources in terms of new faculty, administrative support, space, equipment, or library resources to meet the needs of current students.
-We are not implementing any recruitment strategies other than what we currently employ and do not anticipate any new growth in enrollments resulting from the implementation of the new major.
+The proposed degree reconfigures an existing concentration, and we will not need additional resources in terms of new faculty, administrative support, space, equipment, or library resources to meet the needs of current students.
+We